s-gbz/grilborzer.github.io/_posts/2020-07-31-circle-2015-worse-than-you-think.md

 A pregnant woman, a little girl and "the brave, good guy defending them".
 **It turns out the "good guy" is actually a sociopath.**
 He first tricks the crowd and finally convinces the little girl to step into suicide to save the pregnant.
-As the little girl follows orders sociopath votes for the pregant woman and thus ends up the last man standing.
+As the little girl follows orders sociopath votes for the pregnant woman and thus ends up the last man standing.

-It is then teased that he has to die anyway (which might have been a great ending).
+It is then teased that he must die anyway (which might have been a great ending).
-We quickly learn that it's actually just an accidental tie between him and the fetus inside the pregant woman.
+We quickly learn that it's just an accidental tie between him and the fetus inside the pregnant woman.
 I guess fetuses can survive deadly shocks that instantly kill their (carrying) mother.

 Sociopath leaves the circle and meets other survivors.